RoboSnow/arduinoCode/README.md

 ## Software:
 - Arduino IDE
-- TouchOSC app (other OSC apps may work, but the layout provided is in TouchOSC format)
+- TouchOSC app (other OSC apps may work, but the layout provided is in TouchOSC format and we only test using TouchOSC)
 - [TouchOSC Editor](http://hexler.net/software/touchosc)

 ## Installation: